Best WordPress LMS plugins on your mind?

 One of the reasons many people like working within the WordPress system is its drag-and-drop functionality.
 This way of working visually and intuitively is a core element of the LifterLMS design.
 “The Course Builder is drag-and-drop, which is great, but on top of that, it’s easy to visualize your lessons inside the course,” says Zack K., CEO of a small online business.
 “The interface is very powerful while allowing a simple overview.
 I love the balance they have struck.”

 For some people, the real obstacles can appear once they start to customize their learning platform.
-Because LifterLMS is both an all-in-one solution (not relying on multiple third party plugins) and is open-source, easy customisation is also at the heart of its development.
+Because LifterLMS is both an all-in-one solution (not relying on multiple third-party plugins) and is open-source, easy customization is also at the heart of its development.
 “I could not be happier with LifterLMS.
 The plugin is intuitive to use and very flexible.
 The team at LifterLMS is constantly innovating and upgrading the plugin,” confirms Janet Kennedy, President and Podcast Host of Get Social Health Academy.

 But what if things don’t quite go the way you want?
 Perhaps you have a novel idea, and can’t quite see how to realize it?
 What makes an LMS a pleasure to use is when you can reach out for support, and actually get it!
 Much of the feedback and the many positive reviews of LifterLMS cite the excellent support as the basis for how easy everything was for them to bring their visions to life.
 “LifterLMS is the best LMS on WordPress.
 It includes everything you need to create a learning platform in a simple and intuitive way.
 Very good support and great video tutorials,” says Dioni Sánchez (@dioni00).